Agoric/documentation/main/zoe/guide/contract-requirements.md

 * [@agoric/harden](https://www.npmjs.com/package/@agoric/harden): a package for recursively deep-freezing
 * [@agoric/nat](https://www.npmjs.com/package/@agoric/nat): a package
-  for testing whether something is a natural number (natural numbers are recommended for currency-related programming in order to better deal with rounding) and throwing if not.
+  for testing whether something is a natural number (natural numbers are recommended for currency-related programming in order to avoid rounding issues) and throwing if not.
 * @agoric/notifier: A package that provides updates through smartly resolving promises rather than polling
 * [@agoric/zoe](https://www.npmjs.com/package/@agoric/zoe): Zoe has